 Not all health care is covered by the basic health insurance.
 You can opt for a aanvullende verzekering (additional health insurance) to cover physiotherapy, glasses, contact lenses, tandarts (dentist) or other services.
 Some insurances may also cover alternative medicine such as homeopathy and acupuncture.
 The coverage and premium differ per insurance company.

 Additional health insurance is not obligatory and you are not obliged to take out the basic health insurance and additional health insurance with the same insurance company.
+However, insurance companies sometimes charge extra administration costs if you want to take out an additional insurance without the basic insurance.
 Please note that health insurance companies are not obliged to accept everyone who applies for additional health insurance.
 An insurance company can refuse to accept you as a client or can ask you about your health before accepting you.

 How will my children be insured?

 Children under the age of 18 are always covered under their parent’s premium for the basic package and dental care.
 Parents must register their child with an insurance company within four months of its birth.

 Do I need a Dutch health insurance or can I use an international health insurance?

 When you are legally living or working in the Netherlands for longer than four months, it is compulsory to get a Dutch health insurance, the so-called basisverzekering (basic insurance).
 If you have an international health insurance, please be aware that this might not be accepted, as it is not recognised as a valid Dutch health insurance.
 Upon arrival, it is best to have a look in your policy to see what the coverage of your international health insurance is.

 The following rule applies: